turingschool/backend_mod_1_prework/section3/reflection.md

 1. In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?

 I think I do a pretty good job of accepting my mistakes and being aware that I do not know much, and more importantly know *what* I don't know.
+That is necessary if one is going to try and correct the unknowledge.

 I am not very good at the SSMARTB process.
 I don't tend to plan out exactly what I will be working on and the time that it will take.
 I think I am pretty decent